-The Board has not set measurable objectives for achieving gender diversity given the nature and size of the Company's current operations.
-The Board does not consider that it is practical at this stage for the Board to establish measurable objectives for achieving gender diversity.
+The Board has not set measurable objectives for achieving gender diversity as the Board does not consider it practical at this stage to do so.
 The Board will review its position on establishing measurable objectives as the Company's circumstances change, and the number of employees and level of activities of the Company increase to a level that the Board considers will enable it to set meaningful and achievable objectives.

-There are no women in the organisation.
+There is one woman in the organisation.
 The proportion of women employees in the whole organisation, women in senior executive positions and women on the Board as at the date of this statement are set out in the following table: